 Image copyright: M/Y Moka Copyright © www.yacht-shot.com

-Recently, we made a significant contribution of 10% of our charter agency income to support the Cyclades Preservation Fund (CPF) in their efforts to create a marine life protection network in the Cyclades.
+Recently, we pledged to donate 10% of our charter agency income to support the Cyclades Preservation Fund (CPF) in its effort to create a marine life protection network in the Cyclades.
 This contribution will help expand the network to include more islands, such as Santorini, Small Cyclades, Ios, Antiparos, Milos, and Kimolos.
 The CPF, in collaboration with the Cycladic Wildlife Protection Association, will utilize these funds to raise awareness among local communities, provide training to local authorities, and supply specialized equipment for the care of injured marine animals.

-But this is not our first foray into supporting environmental causes.
-We have previously donated to organizations such as Archelon, The Sea Turtle Protection Society of Greece, as part of our ongoing efforts to spread awareness about endangered species and the importance of conserving their environment, as highlighted in our previous blog article 'The Green Yachtsman'.
+Our commitment to environmental conservation is ongoing.
+We have previously donated to organizations such as Archelon, The Sea Turtle Protection Society of Greece.
+These donations are part of our efforts to raise awareness about endangered species and the importance of preserving their habitats.
+You can learn more about our initiatives in our previous blog article, 'The Green Yachtsman'.

 Discover PARA BELLUM